A former deputy was fired by Chelan County Sheriff's Office in 2019, so why is she still among the highest paid?

-WENATCHEE - Former Chelan County Sheriff's deputy Jennifer Tyler is one of the highest paid people on the county's payroll despite not having physically worked for the agency since 2019.
+WENATCHEE - Chelan County payroll records show that former Sheriff's deputy Jennifer Tyler is currently one of the highest paid people on the county's payroll despite not having physically worked for the agency since 2019.
 So, what gives?

-A report published by independent investigative journalist Dominick Bonny uncovered the second settlement reached between Tyler and the Chelan County Sheriff's Office after she was terminated in 2019.
+Tyler started receiving monthly checks in April 2021 after signing a second, previously-undisclosed settlement with Chelan County.
+The details of that second settlement came out in a report published by independent investigative journalist Dominick Bonny, who found that the county agreed to pay Tyler $455,000 in monthly payments over the course of five years.

-Initially, Tyler won $506,000 in damages from Chelan County in 2018.
-In addition, she was also awarded $449,000 in attorney fees, according to the report.
-According to Tyler, she initially had sought three days back pay for the suspension, but was given a much larger amount.
+That sum is in addition to the $506,000 Tyler won in damages in her first settlement with the county.
+She also won $449,000 for attorney and legal fees in that first settlement.
+According to Tyler, she initially had sought three days back pay for the suspension, but was given a much larger amount as part of the 2018 settlement.

+Tyler's 2018 suspension reportedly stemmed from her protesting the promotion of a sergeant to a deputies' union vice president, claiming that he had previously engaged in workplace harassment.

 In the settlement, Chelan County agreed to pay Tyler all back wages she would have earned from her termination in August 2019 to the settlement agreement in March 2021; it also included $455,000 in gross wages to be paid out in monthly installments over the next five years.
 That means, Tyler will remain on the county's payroll until April 2026.